Learning The Major Arcana Cards: What Do They All Mean?

 The Magician – #1

-When the magician comes up in a reading, it reminds you of your unique skills and gifts that make you different from others.
+When the Magician comes up in a reading, it reminds you of your unique skills and gifts that make you different from others.

 The High Priestess – #2